Sntx626/bot-template/README.md

 # bot-template

-This template is made so I can use it to fork it easily and write different modules.
+This template is made so I can use it to clone it easily and write different modules for discord bots.